Webhook Reference

 - Generate a secret —

-openssl rand -hex 32(or any 32+ char random string). - Add an env var to your hosting platform:
+openssl rand -hex 32(the secret must be 16+ characters, which theStacc enforces at save time). - Add an env var to your hosting platform:

 STACC_WEBHOOK_SECRET=<the secret>. - Add a database table for incoming blogs (schema templates below).

-POST /api/stacc-webhook(examples in 6 languages below). - Deploy.
-Note the public URL.
+POST /api/stacc-webhook(examples in six languages below). - Deploy.
+Note the public HTTPS URL.

 - Click Sample Payload to validate your full publish handler with a fake blog (

-blog_idwill start withpreview-). - Approve any blog and publish.
-First real blog should land in your DB within a few seconds.
+blog_idwill start withpreview-). - Approve a blog and publish.
+The first real blog should land in your database within a few seconds.

 Authentication: HMAC-SHA256 signing#